Italy: 7 places to travel to in the boot country is written by Ida Dreboldt Kofoed-Hansen.

 Florence: The artistic center

-Florence i Tuscany is the artistic center of Italy.
+Florence i Toscana is the artistic center of Italy.
 The city was one of the focal points of the Renaissance, and here you can follow in the footsteps of Michelangelo, Leonardo and Botticelli.
 They strolled around between exactly the same houses and squares that you yourself can today.

 The city houses many historic buildings including the Palazzo Vecchio, which is the city hall.
 Inside, big names like Leonardo da Vinci and Michelangelo have adorned walls and ceilings, making the entire building a work of art.